-For building the diabetes prediction model, we used a pre-trained machine learning model, which was loaded using the at risk of diabetes based on the provided health parameters.
+For building the diabetes prediction model, we used a pretrained machine learning model, which was loaded using the Pickle module.
+The model was trained on health-related data and is capable of predicting whether an individual is at risk of diabetes based on the provided health parameters.
 The model is designed to handle numerical input, making it capable of predicting risk with high accuracy.
 The trained model allows real-time predictions and can be reused for future predictions without the need for retraining.